2003jblake/2003jblake/README.md

 - 🌱 I’m currently learning **Python, Django, REST APIs, GIT**

-- 📚Currently reading **Rocket Propulsion Elements, Quantum Computing: An Applied Approach**
+- 📚 Currently reading **Rocket Propulsion Elements, Quantum Computing: An Applied Approach**

-- 🔮Future goals **Software development work.
+- 🔮 Future goals **Software development work.
 Work in the space engineering sector such as for ESA**

-- 🧗‍♂️Hobbies **Math, Astronomy, Space Engineering and drummer in a band: https://linktr.ee/pentirebandofficial**
+- 🧗‍♂️ Hobbies **Math, Astronomy, Space Engineering and drummer in a band: https://linktr.ee/pentirebandofficial**

 - 📫 How to reach me **Discord: BLAK3#4929**